 The Ocean Pavilion—adjacent and just to the east of the current Seattle Aquarium—will create new public space and increase accessibility between Pike Place Market and the waterfront by connecting to Seattle’s new Overlook Walk.

 The Ocean Pavilion’s public plaza will provide a view into its largest habitat, so anyone who passes through the park can witness a reef ecosystem without purchasing a ticket.
 In the public plaza, you’ll encounter Aquarium staff and volunteers sharing knowledge.
 And you’ll discover public art created by and honoring the Coast Salish people on whose traditional and contemporary territories the Aquarium resides.
 We’ll continue to partner with more than 400 non-profit organizations to extend access to the Aquarium for the communities they serve.

-We’re working toward next-generation global sustainability standards—known as Living Building Petal certification—for the Ocean Pavilion’s climate impact and water use.
+We’re working toward next-generation global sustainability standards—known as Living Building Challenge Petal Certification—for the Ocean Pavilion’s climate impact and water use.
 Our goal is to become the first building owned by the City of Seattle, and the first of many aquariums, to earn this certification.

 Our expanded facilities will give us the resources to help restore more endangered marine species at home and across the ocean.